Father, teenage son charged in killing of rapper PnB Rock

 Freddie Lee Trone, 40, who has yet to be arrested, and his son, who was taken into custody Tuesday, were each charged with one count of murder, two counts of second-degree robbery and one count of conspiracy to commit robbery.

-A 38-year-old woman, Shauntel Trone, was also arrested Tuesday and was charged with one count of being an accessory after the fact to the killing.
-Her relationship to the two other defendants wasn’t immediately clear.
+Trone’s 38-year-old wife, Shauntel Trone, the boy’s stepmother, was also arrested Tuesday and was charged with one count of being an accessory after the fact to the killing.

 The teen, who remains jailed, made an initial appearance in juvenile court and was told to return next month.
 Shauntel Trone was scheduled to be arraigned later Thursday.
 It is not clear whether either of them has retained an attorney.